dedmari/netapp-ai-demo01/README.md

 ___

 ## Using hooks for versioning
-Replace .git/hooks with versioning_hooks/hooks in the local repository
+Replace .git/hooks folder with versioning_hooks/hooks in the local repository
 ___

 ## Setting up environment